Roger Millington Publishing...

 In 1996 he published a second book, My Friend Flanagan, a collection of humorous stories.
 Packie's latest book, A Dossan of Heather, came out in 2001.

-For a few years after his retirement, Packie continued to appear at traditional-music and storytelling festivals, but now, in his late 80s, his health is fragile and he lives quietly at home, letting the world come to him.
+For a few years after his retirement, Packie continued to take part regularly at traditional-music and storytelling festivals, but as his health declined his appearances became fewer and farther between, and he lived quietly at home, letting the world come to him.

 Packie's adventurous life is chronicled in his autobiography.